 Visit www.BeAScout.org to find a Troop near you!
 Simply enter your zip code and select "Scouts BSA" and get immediate information about Troops near you.
 Or you can call us at 770-989-8820 or click here to fill out a form with some easy information and we'll contact you!

-Scouts BSA is an outdoor program designed to develop character, citizenship, leadership, and fitness for young men and women ages 11 through 17.
+Scouts BSA is an outdoor program designed to develop character, citizenship, leadership, and fitness for young men and women ages 11 (or age 10 and in fifth grade -- if joining after March 1 or if the Scout has earned the Arrow of Light in Cub Scouting) through 17.
 Scouting helps youth develop into well-rounded young adults.

 The Eagle Scout Rank, the highest rank in Scouting, is recognized around the world as a mark of excellence and is available for all Scouts BSA members to earn.